-Growing up in Atlanta, the mountain town of Helen, Georgia seemed like another world, with its bizarre Alpine architecture, biergartens, bratwurst, and annual Oktoberfest celebrations.
+Growing up in Atlanta, the mountain town of Helen GA seemed like another world, with its festive Christmas in Helen celebration and fun Alpine architecture, biergartens, bratwurst, and annual Oktoberfest Fall Festival.

 But even as a kid I was much more attracted to the natural beauty of Unicoi State Park, which is located just a few miles away from the kitschy town.

 From hiking and fishing to camping and visiting Anna Ruby Falls, some of my fondest childhood memories came from family trips to Unicoi.

 As Helen’s popularity has exploded over the last few decades, so has tourism to the nearby North Georgia state park.